argoproj/argo-workflows/examples/README.md

 ```

 ## Scripts & Results
-Often times, we just want a template that executes a script specified as a here-script (aka. here document) in the workflow spec.
+Often, we just want a template that executes a script specified as a here-script (also known as a `here document`) in the workflow spec.
+This example shows how to do that:

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow